lamlaurentpham/lamlaurentpham.github.io/_pages/about.md

 I received my Ph.D. in Mathematics from [Yale University](https://math.yale.edu/) in 2019.
 I am fortunate to have had Professors Gregory Margulis (Yale University) and Emmanuel Breuillard (University of Cambridge) as advisers.

-I am primarily interested in Lie groups, their discrete subgroups, and arithmetic groups; I enjoy learning about their connections to pretty much any other topic (click [here](https://lamlaurentpham.github.io/publications/) for more details).
+I am primarily interested in Lie groups, their discrete subgroups, algebraic groups, and arithmetic groups; I enjoy learning about their connections to pretty much any other topic (click [here](https://lamlaurentpham.github.io/publications/) for more details).

-Previously, I completed an M.S. in Computational & Mathematical Engineering at Stanford University (with a short stint in the Mechanical Engineering Department), focusing mostly on probability theory.
+Previously, I received an M.S. in Computational & Mathematical Engineering at Stanford University (with a short stint in the Mechanical Engineering Department), focusing mostly on probability theory.
 Even earlier, I received an M.S. in Aerospace Engineering (with a focus on Plasma Physics) and a Diplôme d'Ingénieur at Ecole Centrale Paris, where I studied [Plasma Assisted Combustion](https://ieeexplore.ieee.org/document/6012535).

 ## Recent Papers